John Dickinson Stationery: Basildon Bond

 The Basildon Bond brand of stationery was created by Millington and Sons in 1911.
 The brand is named after Basildon Park, where some of Millington's directors were staying, and they liked the alliteration of "Basildon" and "bond".
 Millington & Sons was acquired by John Dickinson in 1918, who then took over the Basildon Bond brand.
 The name "Basildon Bond" was used by comedian Russ Abbot for one of his characters.

 Innovations

 John Dickinson patented a method of papermaking in June 1809 that rendered his rivals' techniques (principally the Fourdrinier machine) obsolete.
 In 1850, the company started mechanical envelope manufacturing, with gummed envelopes for the first time.
 The production of fine rag paper on electrically driven machines was a successful innovation at Nash Mill.
-The company pioneered the production of window envelopes in 1929.

 Second World War

 The company produced various paper and cardboard products for the war effort, and also branched out into engineering, producing items such as fuel tanks for long range fighter aircraft, 20 mm cannon shells, aircraft fuel pumps, magnetos and spark plugs.
 The company made the foil strips codenamed Window used by the RAF to blind enemy radar.